-In July 2019, CHSPSC, the former owners of Jamestown Regional Medical Center, obtained judgments against the Company totaling of \$1.3 million.
-The Company has recorded these judgments as liabilities as of June 30, 2023.
+In July 2019, CHSPSC, the former owners of Jamestown Regional Medical Center, obtained judgments against the Company of \$1.3 million.
+The Company has recorded these judgments as liabilities as of September 30, 2023.
 However, management believes that a number of insurance payments were made to CHSPSC for services provided after the change of ownership and believes that these payments will offset portions of the judgments.

 On June 30, 2021, the Company entered into a settlement agreement with the Tennessee Bureau of Workers' Compensation.
-Per the terms of the settlement agreement, the Company is obligated to pay a total of \$109,739, payable in a lump sum payment of \$32,922 on or before August 15, 2021 and in 24 consecutive monthly payments of \$3,201 each on or before the 15th day of each month beginning September 15, 2021.
-The Company made the required payments due to date and has recorded the remaining amounts owed as a liability as of June 30, 2023.
+Per the terms of the settlement agreement, the Company was obligated to pay a total of \$109,739, payable in a lump sum payment of \$32,922 on or before August 15, 2021 and in 24 consecutive monthly payments of \$3,201 each on or before the 15th day of each month beginning September 15, 2021.
+The Company made the required payments to complete the terms of the settlement agreement and has no further liability as of September 30, 2023.

 A sealed qui tam lawsuit in the US District Court for the Southern District of Florida against the Company was filed in July 2021.
-This lawsuit was unsealed in November 2022 and Clifford Barron disclosed as the Plaintiff-Relator asserted violations of the False Claims Act.
+While the majority of the named defendants were dismissed from the lawsuit on June 28, 2023, the allegations against Rennova Health, Inc., Jellico Medical Center, Inc., and Jamestown TN Medical Center still remain.
+This lawsuit was unsealed in November 2022 and Clifford Barron disclosed as the Plaintiff-Relator (whistleblower) who asserted violations of the False Claims Act.
 Clifford Barron was an employee of CollabRx, Inc. (a San Francisco based, wholly owned subsidiary of the Company) until early 2018.
-Following his resignation on January 17, 2018, Clifford Barron sought and received a judgment against the Company for approximately \$253,000 he claimed was owed to him by the CollabRx subsidiary of the Company) on receiving the judgment, he collected all monies owed to him under this judgment, including from the Company's rural healthcare operations in Tennessee with which he was not involved.
+Following his resignation on January 17, 2018, Clifford Barron sought and received a judgment against the Company for approximately \$253,000 he claimed was owed to him by the CollabRx subsidiary for severance and payment of COBRA.
+On receiving the judgment, he collected all monies owed to him under this judgment, including from the Company's rural healthcare operations in Tennessee with which he was not involved.
 Payments included approximately \$164,000 secured from hospital operating and other bank accounts by garnishments initiated by Jonathan Swann Taylor of Taylor & Knight, GP, Knoxville Tennessee, on behalf of Clifford Barron in May 2022.
-Clifford Barron has not been an employee of any subsidiary of the Company since January 2018, is not involved with the Company and has no knowledge of the Company's operations, financial status, or controls.
-On November 21, 2022, the Company was dotained and other relief.
-The Company has retained the services of a specialist third-party accounting firm to complete a forensic review of the expenditure of all monies sepended since the receipt of HHS Provider Relief Funds.
-It has been discovered that certain filing requirements of the Company's operating subsidiaries were incomplete or contained errors that did not accurately reflect the expenditure of HHS Provider Relief Funds received.
-The Company disputes the allegations made in the False Claims Act complaint and believes that the forensic review of funds expended will address the lawsuit and demonstrate adherence with the applicable rules for use of HHS Provider Relief Funds.
-Accordingly, no amount has been accrued for this potential liabi
+Clifford Barron and heaven to the Company's operations, financial status, or controls.
+On November 21, 2022, the Company was advised that the U.S. Department of Justice was intervening in the action filed by the Plaintiff-Relator, Clifford Barron and has requested repayment of HHS Provider Relief Funds that certain subsidiaries of the Company obtained and other relief.
+The Company has retained the services of a specialist third-party accounting firm to complete a forensic review of the expenditure of all monies expended since the receipt of HHS Provider Relief Funds.
+It has been discovered that certain filing requirements of the Company's operating subsidiaries were incomplete or contained errors that did not accurately reflect the expenditu